docketanalyzer/docketanalyzer/docs/index.md

-# Docket Analyzer
+# Docket Analyzer Python Package

-Docket Analyzer is a AI toolkit for working with federal court dockets.
+The Docket Analyzer Python package is a toolkit for working with federal court dockets.

-Install docketanalyzer with pip:
+> **Note** These docs are a work in progress.
+Will finish by v1.0.0.

+You can install it with `pip`:

 ```bash
 pip install 'docketanalyzer[all]'